Frequently Asked Questions

-Our inspection prices depends on the square footage of the house, as well as the cleanliness and complexity of the wiring.
-Our electrical solutions team will conduct and initial meeting with you at NO CHARGE to go over your needs and provide you with pricing.
+Our inspection prices depends on the square footage of the home, as well as the cleanliness and complexity of the wiring.
+Our Electrical Solutions team will conduct an initial meeting with you at NO CHARGE, to go over your needs and provide you with pricing.

 To find out more about our Electrical Risk Assessments Click Here.

 The length of time it takes to complete the repairs in your home depends on the amount of hazards uncovered.
 After our assessment is complete, we can provide you with a timeline to have the work completed.